nathann3/airbnb_pricer_seattle/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

+# Purpose / The Airbnb Business

+Airbnb has become a thriving business for many entrepreneurs and investors, but with its exponential growth, the Airbnb market has become competitive.
+Like the housing and rental market, prospective Airbnb hosts must make significant decisions on their listing, whether they already have a place or looking to buy/rent a place, to maximize their potential earnings.
+A poor listing will not yield a good return and thus the investment money will have been wasted.

+To maximize their potential earnings, a host's decisions must be data-driven.
+Airbnb Yearly Revenue Estimator was created to help hosts find potential candidate homes/apartments for Airbnb.
+Using data from thousands of listings, the web app estimates the yearly revenue a listing could generate, given the main attributes of a listing (property type, location, beds, etc...).
+The web app also features an interactive map with other similar listings with their attributes and estimated yearly revenue plotted.

+The goal is to allow potential hosts to be able to make informed data-driven decisions before committing to buy/rent a place for Airbnb.
+This project is focused on the Seattle area but can be modified to be used in any other major city.

 # Airbnb Data

 Airbnb listings were retrieved from Inside Airbnb, an independent organization that provides tools and data to explore